ct-mg/Time-Tracker/src/README.md

 │
 ├── entry-points/           ✏️ Your extension implementation (edit this!)
 │   ├── index.ts           - Entry point registry
-│   ├── main.ts            - Main module entry point
-│   ├── admin.ts           - Admin configuration entry point
-│   ├── calendar-availability.ts
-│   ├── welcome.ts         - Demo entry points
-│   ├── user-info.ts
-│   ├── data-viewer.ts
-│   └── README.md          - How to add entry points
+│   ├── main.ts            - Main module entry point (delete it, if your extension does not need it) │   ├── admin.ts           - Admin configuration entry point (delete it, if your extension does not need it) │   ├── ...                - Other entry points that your extension provides │   └── README.md          - How to add entry points
 │
 ├── types/                  📝 TypeScript type definitions